Stuart Stevens

-Stuart Stevens is an American travel writer and political consultant.
-He was the cofounder of Washington, D.C. - based political media consultancy Stevens & Schriefer Group (with Russell Schriefer).
+Stuart Stevens is an American author and political consultant.
+He was the cofounder of Washington, D.C.–based political media consultancy Stevens & Schriefer Group (with Russell Schriefer).
 In 2013, he became a founding partner in Strategic Partners & Media.
-He served as a top strategist for Mitt Romney's 2012 presidential campaign in addition to several other significant presidential campaigns over the course of his career.
+He served as a top strategist for Mitt Romney's failed 2012 presidential campaign in addition to several other significant presidential campaigns over the course of his career.
 He later joined The Lincoln Project, a Republican Never Trump group for the 2020 United States presidential election.
+In 2023, he published an analysis of political changes moving toward autocracy.

 Early life and education

-Stevens, who is from Jackson, Mississippi, grew up in the Southern United States in the 1960s.
+Stevens, who is from Jackson, Mississippi, grew up in the southern United States in the 1960s.
 He felt that the Democratic Party members he knew consisted predominantly of "good ol' boy" segregationists; he chose instead to join the Republican Party.
 He attended Colorado College (BA English, 1974), Pembroke College, Oxford (study abroad English, 1972), Middlebury College (MA English, 1976), and UCLA Film School (studied MFA Film).

-Stevens is an extreme sports enthusiast who participates in triathlons, has completed the Paris–Brest–Paris bicycle race, and once skied the last 100 miles to the North Pole.
+Stevens is an extreme sports enthusiast who participates in triathlons.
+He has completed the Paris–Brest–Paris bicycle race and once skied the last 100 miles to the North Pole.

 Career

 Beginning his political career in his native Mississippi, Stevens worked on Thad Cochran’s campaigns and others.
 Stevens worked for Bob Dole's 1996 presidential campaign and was part of George W. Bush's media team in 2000 and 2004.
 His book The Big Enchilada is a chronicle of Bush's 2000 campaign.
 He and Russell Schriefer worked for John McCain's campaign early in the 2008 election, but changed their allegiance to Mitt Romney by July 2007.

 Overseas, Stevens worked successfully for two candidates in 2005 and 2006.
-In Albania he worked for Prime Minister Sali Berisha during the 2005 election campaign, where he based the campaign primarily on "a pledge to reduce corruption".
+In Albania, he worked for Prime Minister Sali Berisha during the 2005 election campaign, where he based the campaign primarily on "a pledge to reduce corruption".
 He also worked for 2006 election campaign of Joseph Kabila in the Democratic Republic of the Congo.

-He has served as strategist and media consultant to dozens of Congressmen, Governors and Senators.
-Notable clients include President Bush, Governor Romney, Governor Haley Barbour, Governor Tom Ridge, Senator Thad Cochran, Senator Dick Lugar, Senator Mel Martínez, Senator Chuck Grassley, Senator Roger Wicker, Senator Jon Kyl, Governor Bill Weld, Governor Paul Cellucci, Governor Bob Riley and others.
+He has served as strategist and media consultant to dozens of congressmen, governors and senators.
+Notable clients include President Bush, Governor Romney, Governor Haley Barbour, Governor Tom Ridge, Senator Thad Cochran, Senator Dick Lugar, Senator Mel Martínez, Senator Chuck Grassley, Senator Roger Wicker, Senator Jon Kyl, Governor Bill Weld, Governor Paul Cellucci, Governor Bob Riley, and others.

-In 2010, Stevens served as strategist and media consultant to 3 winning senate campaigns: Rob Portman in Ohio, Roy Blunt in Missouri and Dan Coats in Indiana.
+In 2010, Stevens served as strategist and media consultant to three winning senate campaigns: Rob Portman in Ohio, Roy Blunt in Missouri, and Dan Coats in Indiana.

 In 2011–2012, Stevens was the lead strategist in Governor Romney's presidential campaign.
 He is credited with developing the strategy that won the primary.

 In 2014, Stevens helped Senator Thad Cochran win the Mississippi Senate race which included overcoming primary challenger Chris McDaniel.
-During the 2014 election cycle, Stevens and his business partner Russ Schriefer saw all of their clients win their general election campaigns including Governor Larry Hogan in Maryland and Elise Stefanik - the youngest woman ever elected to congress.
+During the 2014 election cycle, Stevens and his business partner Russ Schriefer saw all of their clients win their general election campaigns including Governor Larry Hogan in Maryland and Elise Stefanik – the youngest woman ever elected to congress.